dehoisted/Bat2Exe/README.md

 # Bat2Exe
 Clean UI for converting your batch files into executables - with multiple options.
-UI Made with Guna.
+User interface made with Guna.
 Version: 1.1
 Last Updated: 7/15/2021